Christochi/Vault-API-Implementation/README.md

 It contains configuration files for seting up KV-V2 secret engine, Approle auth method, and userpass.

 #### Starter
 - root module resides here, plus resource output file.
-Root module contains setup for ACLs, auth method, and secret engine
+Root module contains setup for ACLs, auth methods, and secret engine
 - you can select any module by commenting the others for example: If you want a kv and userpass, comment the other modules in the root module

 ## Requirement